vefunder/protocol-research-review/articles/inverse_finance/Inverse-Finance-DOLA.md

-1. **Fed Contracts** - Minting (or recalling) DOLA to Inverse’s own products (Frontier and FiRM) and to external protocols/partners (Curve, Balancer, Yearn, Rari, Aura, Velodrome).
+1. **Fed Contracts** - Minting (or recalling) DOLA to Inverse’s products (Frontier and FiRM) and external protocols/partners (Curve, Balancer, Yearn, Rari, Aura, Velodrome).
-2. **Liquidity Pools** - on Curve ([DOLA/FRAXBP](https://curve.fi/#/ethereum/pools/factory-v2-176/deposit)), Balancer ([DOLA/bb-a-USD](https://app.balancer.fi/#/ethereum/pool/0x5b3240b6be3e7487d61cd1afdfc7fe4fa1d81e6400000000000000000000037b)) and [DOLA/INV](https://app.balancer.fi/#/ethereum/pool/0x441b8a1980f2f2e43a9397099d15cc2fe6d3625000020000000000000000035f).
+2. **Liquidity Pools** - on Curve ([DOLA/FRAXBP](https://curve.fi/#/ethereum/pools/factory-v2-176/deposit)), Balancer ([DOLA/bb-a-USD](https://app.balancer.fi/#/ethereum/pool/0x5b3240b6be3e7487d61cd1afdfc7fe4fa1d81e6400000000000000000000037b)), and [DOLA/INV](https://app.balancer.fi/#/ethereum/pool/0x441b8a1980f2f2e43a9397099d15cc2fe6d3625000020000000000000000035f).
-3. **Amplification Factor** - A relatively high amplification parameter of 200 on Curve and Balancer allows DOLA to be off-balance with regards to the other pool counterparty assets without it losing its peg.
+3. **Amplification Factor** - A relatively high amplification parameter of 200 on Curve and Balancer allows DOLA to be off-balance with regard to the other pool counterparty assets without it losing its peg.
 This reduces slippage in normal pool operation, but would not protect against a loss of confidence in the peg.

 The Curve and Balancer pools serve as the main liquidity venues.
 Both are metapools, which allows DOLA to be paired with the base Curve and Balancer pools with deep liquidity (e.g. FRAXBP).
-Yield farmers who want to use DOLA earn interest on one of the protocols must acquire DOLA from one of the existing metapools.
+Yield farmers who want to use DOLA to earn interest on one of the protocols must acquire DOLA from one of the existing metapools.

 As mentioned above, metapools are the largest DOLA holders.
 In the current state, it is enough to use the Curve TWAP price feed, to keep DOLA stablecoin pegged to $1.
 In addition to the Curve pool, Inverse also uses Balancer’s version of metapool called "Composable Pools".
 On Balancer, DOLA is paired with the [bb-a-USD](https://etherscan.io/token/0xa13a9247ea42d743238089903570127dda72fe44) base pool (Balancer Aave Boosted StablePool):